Best iPhone 12 Case of 2021

 The CordKing is all about ease of use.
 This is one of the easiest options to put on and take off, so it's great for folks who like to use a case some of the time.
 The materials used in the construction make it easy to use and a joy to handle.
 The flexible rubber exterior is soft and pliable, while the inside is lined with a super-soft suede.
 This protects the phone from scratches and other damage that can occur when the case is on.
 We also like how low-profile this case is — we sometimes forgot it was even on!
 The buttons are easy to manipulate when it's on as well, which we appreciate.

 The two hang-ups come down to protection and portability.
-The grippy, flexible material used in the construction makes it great to hold and use, but also makes it hard to get in and out of your pocket.
+The grippy, flexible material used in the construction makes it great to hold and use and makes it hard to get in and out of your pocket.
 The material stuck to the fabric when removing and replacing the phone; additionally, it doesn't provide the most protection.
-It is sleek and simple, but doesn't have much of a lip around the edge to protect the screen.
+It is sleek and simple but doesn't have much of a lip around the edge to protect the screen.
 We wouldn't recommend this model to anyone who is historically hard on their electronics.

 A slightly different take on the classic clear plastic case propels the Torras into an award-winning position in our line-up.
 This option has a small metal kickstand that props the phone up on its side for watching videos, viewing photos, or using the phone as an additional screen on a desk.
 We loved this feature and found it to be more useful than we expected.
 Besides the stand, this one is simple and straightforward in terms of design.